 What’s your strength?
 What motivates you?
 What’s holding you back?
-My first and most important job as a strength and nutrition coach is figuring out what it will take to get you where you want to be.
+My first and most important job as a strength and nutrition coach is figuring out what it will take to get you where you want to be – safely, without setbacks along the way.

 Strength and good health should be accessible to everyone, even if you can’t or don’t want to spend every spare minute in a gym.
 My well-calibrated and thoughtfully guided workouts give you the ability to challenge yourself without pushing too far or too fast and risking injury.